Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit

-\textit{Band topology of the normal state Hamiltonian.---} We begin by introducing a 1D model Hamiltonian that realizes a topological insulating phase driven by unconventional magnetism and SOC.
-The corresponding tight-binding Hamiltonian in the momentum space can be written as~\cite{Ghorashi2024PRL,Mondal2025PRBL}, $ H = \sum_{k=-\pi}^{\pi} \psi_k^\dagger\,\, \mc{H}(k) \,\,\psi_k \non$ where,
+We begin by introducing a 1D model Hamiltonian that realizes a topological insulating phase driven by unconventional magnetism and SOC (schematically shown in Fig.~\ref{Fig.1}(a)).
+The corresponding tight-binding Hamiltonian in the momentum space (assuming lattice spacing, $a=1$) can be written as~\cite{Ghorashi2024PRL,Mondal2025PRBL}, $ H = \sum_{k=-\pi}^{\pi} \psi_k^\dagger\,\, \mc{H}(k) \,\,\psi_k \non$ where,